DoggyCraft/To-Do/To-Do-List.md

 ---

 ### Final Goal
-Take over the universe, by using the powers of the AI!
+~~Take over the universe, using the power of the AI!~~ Nothing to see here.
 #### Done: []

 ---